kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 pv-claim   Bound    pvc-62a9738a-e027-4a68-9ecf-16278711ff64   1Gi        RWO            rook-ceph-block   63s
 ```

+> note ""
->NOTE: If the volume is still in a 'Pending' state, likely, that one of the pods haven't come up correctly or one of the steps above has been missed.
+> If the volume is still in a 'Pending' state, likely, that one of the pods haven't come up correctly or one of the steps above has been missed.
 To check it, the command 'kubectl get pods -n rook-ceph' can be executed for viewing the running/failed pods.

 Before proceeding let's clean up the temporary PVC: